 Transform – Strengthen to scale or achieve performance leadership by recruiting new partners or adding additional direct sales resources (top right quadrant).

 Thresholds to determine when products move from one quadrant to another are set based on company size, product offerings in the market, and the amount of revenue each product drives.
-A company with one great product bringing in most of the revenue may set their percentage of revenue threshold at 5 percent so that it will include more than one product.
-On the contrary, a company with several extensive offerings may set their threshold for this axis at 10 or 15 percent.
+A company with one great product bringing in most of the revenue may set their percentage of revenue threshold at 5% so that it will include more than one product.
+On the contrary, a company with several extensive offerings may set their threshold for this axis at 10% or 15%.

-For this example, let’s say the percentage of revenue threshold is 10 percent, and the percentage growth threshold is 5 percent.
-A product in the incubate phase is growing at a steady rate, but does not yet make up more than 10 percent of the company’s total revenue.
-Products in the transform quadrant are those that drive more than 10 percent of the company’s revenue and are experiencing growth higher than the threshold of 5 percent.
-Performing products are typically great products already at scale, accounting for greater than 10 percent of total revenue, but the growth has plateaued and is below the threshold.
-Products in the optimize quadrant are being phased out because they are not growing and make up less than 10 percent of revenue.
+For this example, let’s say for a company the percentage of revenue threshold is 10%, and the percentage growth threshold is 5%.
+A product in the incubate phase is growing at a steady rate but does not yet make up more than 10% of the company’s total revenue.
+Products in the transform quadrant are those that drive more than 10 percent of the company’s revenue and are experiencing growth higher than the threshold of 5%.
+Performing products are typically great products already at scale, accounting for greater than 10 percent of total revenue, but the growth has plateaued and is below the 5% threshold.
+Products in the optimize quadrant are being phased out because they are not growing enough and make up less than 10% of revenue.

 Now that you have a good grasp of the model, we can look at how this influences the channel strategy for each product.

 Having a clear understanding of your growth profile is essential.
-It quickly helps you determine the right strategic balance to recruit, grow, develop, or prune your direct and partner sales base and invest in each product in the most efficient manner.
-One factor to keep in mind before we dive into this further is how a company can grow its channel capacity, as these factors relate to the types of partners a company will look for in each product.
-The three main strategies you can use to increase sales using a partner strategy are:
+It quickly helps you determine how to recruit, grow, develop, or prune your direct and partner sales base and invest in each product in the most efficient manner.

 Convince current partners selling a different product begin selling a new product